 Conformance to this Profile by all relevant staff and equipment supports the following claim(s):

-Claim 1: Cross sectional: A measured striatal binding ratio (SBR) is within +/- 15% of the true SBR.
+Claim 1: Cross sectional: A measured specific binding ratio (SBR) is within +/- 15% of the true SBR.
 During the initial presentation of newly symptomatic patients, a diagnosis of Parkinson’s disease (PD) is consistent with a finding of a SBR in the posterior putamen that is 50% or less than the value in properly matched controls.

 Claim 2: Longitudinal: For a measured change in SBR of X, a 95% confidence interval for the true change is [X-15%, X+15%].